Channel One (Russia): History

 Following the 1998 financial collapse, which almost resulted in them becoming insolvent, the channel obtained a government loan of $100 million from state-controlled Vnesheconombank.
 Also in 1998, the closed joint stock company was transformed into an open stock company.
 However, controlling votes on the board of directors remained in the hands of structures linked to then-Kremlin-connected businessman Boris Berezovsky.
 Thanks to this state of affairs, Berezovsky was able to preserve control over the channel's cash flows as well as over its editorial line until 2000.

 From 1 April 1995 to late 2002, the channel was called ORT (ОРТ—Общественное Российское Телевидение, Obshchestvennoye Rossiyskoye Televideniye; Public Russian Television).
-It maintained the traditional programs and shows of the First Channel of the Soviet Television (RTO), such as Vremya, KVN, Chto?
+It maintained most of Ostankino Channel One's program lineup, many dating to the Soviet era, such as Vremya, KVN, Chto?
 Gde?
 Kogda?, V mire zhivotnykh and Travelers' Club; the last two are no longer broadcast on this channel.

 Channel One was the host broadcaster of Eurovision Song Contest 2009, announced in December 2008.

 On 8 May 2022, the Office of Foreign Assets Control of the United States Department of the Treasury placed sanctions on Channel One Russia pursuant to for being owned or controlled by, or for having acted or purported to act for or on behalf of, directly or indirectly, the Government of Russia.

+In November 2024, the German government ordered the closure of Channel One's local bureau in Berlin and expelled its employees, citing security threats to the European Union and the channel's role in the formation of public opinion.

 Broadcasting

 The main broadcasting center is in Ostankino Tower, Moscow.
-In September 2008 the channel installed new digital audio mixing systems in their new state-of-the-art broadcast complex located in the Ostankino Television Technical Centre in Moscow.
-The new Channel One news facility opened in March 2008 and features advanced server technology with equipment from the world's leading television equipment manufacturers such as Thomson, EVS, and HP.
-Spearheading the transition of the renovated news facilities was Okno TV.
+In September 2008, the channel installed new digital audio mixing systems in their new state-of-the-art broadcast complex located in the Ostankino Television Technical Centre in Moscow.
+The new Channel One news facility opened in March 2008 and features advanced server technology with equipment from manufacturers such as Evertz.
 Channel One began broadcasting a 1080i high-definition signal on 24 December 2012.

+At the end of 2018, a separate feed of Channel One's schedule was launched for each of the eleven time zones of Russia.
+Previously, there had been only five feeds for the entire country—one operating on Moscow Time and variations time-shifted ahead by two, four, six, and eight hours.
+This caused programming in some time zones to air one hour earlier or later than the time specified in schedules.

 Channel One can be streamed on the internet for free on 1tv.ru for viewers in Russia and 1tv.com is for international viewers, though most programs of the Russian version of the channel can be seen internationally too.